 - (1) General Tax Proposals.
-Some of the income tax proposals by President Biden include the following, many of which are to roll back the 2017 Trump tax cuts: - Ending the step-up in basis at death on capital gains exceeding \$100,000; - Applying the payroll tax to earnings over \$400,000; - Raising the corporate tax rate from 21% to 28%; - Taxing capital gains as ordinary income for taxpayers having income over \$1 million;

-- Raising the top bracket from 36% to 39.6%; - Limiting reduction in tax liability from itemized deductions to no more than 28% of deductions; - Restoring the Pease limitation on itemized deductions for taxable incomes above \$400,000; - Phasing out the \$199A deduction for qualified business income above \$400,000; - Imposing a 15% minimum tax on corporate book income for C corporations with over \$100 million of book income; - Raising the tax rate on foreign profits; - Eliminating fossil fuel subsidies; and - Eliminating like-kind exchanges.
+Some of the income tax proposals by President Biden include the following, many of which are to roll back the 2017 Trump tax cuts: - Ending the step-up in basis at death on capital gains exceeding \$100,000 (this proposal may also include a realization at death proposal (see Item 2.c(3) below)); - Applying the payroll tax to earnings over \$400,000; - Raising the corporate tax rate from 21% to 28%; - Taxing capital gains as ordinary income for taxpayers having income over \$1 million; - Raising the top bracket from 37% to 39.6%; - Limiting reduction in tax liability from itemized deductions to no more than 28% of deductions; - Restoring the Pease limitation on itemized deductions for taxable incomes above \$400,000; - Phasing out the \$199A deduction for qualified business income above \$400,000; - Imposing a 15% minimum tax on corporate book income for C corporations with over \$100 million of book income; - Raising the tax rate on foreign profits; - Eliminating fossil fuel subsidies; and - Eliminating like-kind exchanges (the like-kind exchange provision was enacted 100 years ago in 1921 and has been relied on since; repeal could be a huge change for real estate owners, who often have invested using repeated like-kind exchanges and planning on a stepped up basis at death, see Martin Sullivan, Can Biden Upset the Swap, Swap, and Drop Approach to Commercial Real Estate?, Tax Notes (January 19, 2021)).